STA220-V26/project-amal-and-roshinie/README.md

 - Is income associated with the prevalence of severe anxiety?
 - Is income associated with substance use disorders (alcohol, drugs, opioids)?
 - Do anxiety and addiction co-occur more frequently among lower-income patients?
+- Does the relationship between income and these conditions differ by gender?

 ---